Start by clicking on "Fill out the template"

-This Airline Complaint Letter can be used in any situation when a passenger would like to send a letter to an airline about a bad experience.
+This Airline Complaint Letter can be used in any case when a passenger would like to send a letter to an airline about a bad experience.
 This letter covers three major situations that often happen when passengers are flying commercially: when a flight has been delayed, when a flight has been canceled, or when a passenger has been bumped from a flight, voluntarily or involuntarily.

 The United States has specific rules about compensation that must be provided to passengers who are involuntarily bumped from a flight.
 These rules apply to domestic trips, within the United States.
 They also apply to trips that leave from a point within the United States to a foreign country.
 They do not, however, apply to trips fully outside the United States, such as trips between two foreign locations.